Wikia/guidelines/Process/ProgrammingLanguageSelection.md

 This section describes the process that should be followed when introducing a new language into the Wikia production environment.

+First, if the project is on the critical path for the business, a customer, or other team, the use of an existing supported language is strongly encouraged.

 To introduce a new language into production at Wikia, the following questions need to be answered: